jouellnyc/max7219_fun_display/README.md

 ### 3D Printed Parts

 The structural components for the display unit can be 3D printed.
-You'll find the necessary `.stl` files at this Thingiverse link:
+The  `.stl` files are at this Thingiverse link:

 * **[MAX7219 Enclosure by 'Andrewkuk'](https://www.thingiverse.com/thing:3154164/files)**